JD, St. John's University School of Law, 2007

 BA, Stanford University, 1999

-Marianne is a former big firm lawyer who left NYC for northern California in the spring of 2014.
-She spent nearly 8 years at Latham & Watkins LLP in the litigation group: 7 in New York and 1 in San Francisco.
-She is admitted to practice law in both California and New York.
+Marianne is an experienced investigative lawyer who left New York City for the Bay Area in 2014.
+She spent nearly 8 years at Latham & Watkins LLP in the litigation group in both New York and San Francisco.
+She launched her own office in 2015.
+Marianne is admitted to practice law in both California and New York.
 She and her family live in West Marin.

 Marianne loves helping and working with her clients.
 She believes in efficiently, creatively and thoroughly solving problems – whatever an issue demands.